robbiew/godoors/README.md

 gd.DropFileData(path string) (string, int, int)
 ```

-> Pass the path of the Door32.sys BBS drop file (including trailing slash), and it will return HANDLE/ALIAS, TIME LEFT (in minutes) and EMULATION TYPE (0 = Ascii, 1 = Ansi).
-You'll probably want to do this using a "startDoor.sh" file or from your BBS menu command (e.g. /path/to/drop/$NODE/Door32.sys).
-You can also run [main.go](examples/main.go) to see it in action -- e.g.
+> Pass the path of the [door32.sys](https://raw.githubusercontent.com/NuSkooler/ansi-bbs/master/docs/dropfile_formats/door32_sys.txt) drop file (including trailing slash), and it will return HANDLE/ALIAS, TIME LEFT (in minutes), EMULATION TYPE (0 = Ascii, 1 = Ansi) and NODE NUMBER.
+You can check out the [main.go](examples/main.go) to see it in action using FLAG to handle the ```-path``` command line argument for the file location.

 ```go
 go run main.go -path ./